 What about mobile food shops, stalls and new businesses?

 Mobile food shops, food stalls, and new businesses must be registered.

 If you have further questions, please contact us at firstname.lastname@example.org or call us at (06) 349 0001.

-Our Food Safety Officers regularly audit the district's food businesses to ensure they follow safe and suitable food preparation and handling practices.
+Our Environmental Health Team regularly audits the district's food businesses to ensure they follow safe and suitable food preparation and handling practices.
 They also provide food safety advice.
 Any infectious diseases are officially notified and thoroughly investigated to find the source of infection and measures put in place to prevent recurrences.

 We use a proven evaluation method to assess the state and maintenance of the premises, food handling and storage practices, cleanliness and staff training.

 Some simple habits any food operator can establish to improve food safety include:

 - Using separate chopping boards for raw and cooked foods and adequately cleaning them to prevent cross contamination.